 Each course has an assigned value of credit units (cu).
-Students are required to complete a total of 130 cu to graduate with a basic degree; a total of 170 cu to graduate with honours; or a total of 200 cu to graduate with a dual degree, all inclusive of 10 cu of University Core (UCore) courses.
+Students are required to complete a total of 130 cu to graduate with a basic degree; a total of 170 cu to graduate with honours, all inclusive of 10 cu of SUSS Core courses.
 On the average, our students read 15 cu of courses per semester.

-Classes for undergraduate programmes are held on weekday evenings and weekends (Saturdays and Sundays).
+Generally, classes for part-time undergraduate programmes are held on weekday evenings and weekends (Saturdays and Sundays).
 Classes usually commence with at least 10 enrolled students.

 Our graduate programmes take in students on an annual basis.
-The duration for completion is generally 6 to 12 months for the graduate diploma, and 12 to 21 months for the master's programmes.
-There is no credit exemption for graduate programme candidates.
+The duration for completion is generally 12 months for the graduate diploma, and 24 months for the Master's programmes.

 Continuous Assessment Component